mattermost/docs/source/process/recruitment.rst

 We aim to hire outstanding team members based on the following priorities:

-1. Alignment to our values
+1. Alignment to our culture and leadership principles
-2. Aptitude
+2. Aptitude to grow wildly fast
-3. Domain expertise
+3. Domain expertise and ability to execute hands-on independently and in a team

 XXXX: (IT) Reading the below, I don't know if it makes sense to have separate recruiting processes for engineering and "non-engineering".